 2. Using a range of motion

-Get a flexion in the spine by focusing on an ab crunch.
-The full range of motion is very important.
-The spine should at least be neutral at the top and full flexion at the lower end.
+Get flexion in the spine by focusing on an ab crunch.
+The full ROM is very important.
+The spine should at least be neutral at the top and have full flexion at the lower end.

-To achieve the full range of motion and the activation your abs require, you must fully contract and maintain constant tension at the end of each repetition movement.
+To achieve the full ROM and the activation your abs require, you must fully contract and maintain constant tension at the end of each repetition movement.

 FAQs